 (c) to remain in a part of the place after being requested by a person in authority to leave that part of the place.

-(2) A person who, without lawful excuse, trespasses on a place is guilty of an offence and is liable to imprisonment for 12 months and a fine of $12 000.
+(2) A person who, without lawful excuse, trespasses on a place commits an offence.

+Penalty for this subsection: imprisonment for 12 months and a fine of $12 000.

+(2A) A person who, without lawful excuse, trespasses on an animal source food production place, in circumstances of aggravation, commits an offence.

+Penalty for this subsection: imprisonment for 2 years and a fine of $24 000.

+(2B) If a court sentencing an adult offender for an offence under subsection (2A) does not impose a term of imprisonment then, except as provided in subsection (2C) and despite the Sentencing Act 1995, the court must impose —

+(a) a community order under the Sentencing Act 1995 that includes —

+(i) a supervision requirement with a direction that the offender must not enter or remain on an animal source food production place specified, or of a kind specified, in the order; and

+(ii) a community service requirement;

+and

+(b) a fine of at least $2 400.

+(2C) Subsection (2B) does not apply in a particular case if the court is satisfied that exceptional circumstances exist in that case.

-(3) In a prosecution for an offence under subsection (2), the accused has the onus of proving that the accused had a lawful excuse.
+(3) In a prosecution for an offence under subsection (2) or (2A), the accused has the onus of proving that the accused had a lawful excuse.

 [Section 70A inserted: No. 70 of 2004 s.
 6; amended: No. 59 of 2006 s.
 17; No. 42 of 2009 s.
-14.]
+14; No. 5 of 2023 s.
+10.]

 70B.
 Trespasser may be asked for name and address